-Like hotdogs or burgers, grilled cheese sandwiches you are made by using one main product.
+Like hotdogs or burgers, grilled cheese sandwiches are made by using one main product.

 Sure you might offer a range of different types of cheese but you get the premise.

-Any type of food truck cuisine that uses a lot of fruits and vegetable and minimal amounts of meat will be profitable.
+Any type of food truck cuisine that uses a lot of fruits and vegetables and minimal amounts of meat will be profitable.

-This goes for falafels wraps or salad boxes.
+This goes for falafel wraps or salad boxes.

 7. Mac N Cheese

-Known and mac n' cheese in the US and Macaroni cheese in the UK this is quite a versatile dish.
+Known as mac n’ cheese in the US and Macaroni cheese in the UK this is quite a versatile dish.

 Made mainly, from macaroni pasta with melted cheese a wide array of toppings can be added to this type of food.

 Food trucks that are successful and tend to make the most, do several things to minimise expenses and maximise profits.

 Keep the number of menu options small